Configuring system logging

 Cloud Foundry system components and apps constantly generate log and metrics data.
 If your deployment is configured to use the Loggregator Firehose Architecture and the log and metrics data input to a Doppler exceeds its buffer size for a given interval, data can be lost.

-Refer to the indicators described in the loggregator-release on GitHub.
-For example, refer to the log loss rate and suggested actions.
+See the indicators described in the loggregator-release on GitHub.
+For example, see the log loss rate and suggested actions.
 Typical actions include scaling Doppler, Traffic Controller, or RLP instances.

 Review the cf-deployment operations files on GitHub that provide for common customizations.